exercism/v3/languages/common-lisp/exercises/concept/basic-lists/.docs/instructions.md

 First thing is that Leslie needs to create a new empty list.
 A function called `empty-list` would be perfect for that.

 Oh no...
-Leslie actually has a few things in mind already so she needs a function that takes a few (or a lot) of items and creates a new shopping list with those things.
-Write a function called `list-of-things` which will take zero or more things and makes a list of them.
+Leslie actually has a few things in mind already so she needs a function that takes a three items (luckily Leslie never creates a list if she has less or more than three items) and creates a new shopping list with those things.
+Write a function called `list-of-things` which will take three items and makes a list of them.

 ## 2. Add things to the list.